WizArdZ3658/Bank-Branches-Frontend/README.md

 # Bank Branches Frontend
 A Front-End Web Application for searching information on banks in cities.
 This application fetches data from APIs, you can read more about the APIs [here](https://github.com/WizArdZ3658/Bank-Branches-Backend).

-This Front-End Web Application is part of a Full Stack Project.

-GitHub repo link for Back-End API Application : https://github.com/WizArdZ3658/Bank-Branches-Backend

 The website is deployed at Heroku, click [here](https://bankbranchesindia.herokuapp.com/) to view.

 ## Features